 – Achieved with the completion of the Montague Burton Hub in 2019/20

 - Provide knowledge, skills development and experience that enable students to positively contribute to society, through LUU and Sustainability Services programmes

 - Ensure opportunities exist for students and staff to get involved in wider activities with external partners.

-– Organised for staff and student volunteers to work with Yorkshire Wildlife Trust since 2012
+– Tenth anniversary of organising for staff and student volunteers to work with Yorkshire Wildlife Trust in October 2022

 - Proactively identify and support opportunities for Residential Services to engage with the Living Lab programme.

-– Since 2017 we have supported projects such as Food Waste at Devonshire and Campus Pollinators
+– Since 2017 we have supported projects such as Food Waste at Devonshire and Campus Biodiversity Ambassadors

 Blueprint Plus Actions